YadneshNikam/Basics_of_c_plus_plus/Exp_2_README.md

+Experiment 2:To study and implement C++ Program Structure (Data Types)

 Aim:
 To study and implement the basic structure of a C++ program using fundamental data types and understand different storage classes.